Tripati3000/Tripati3000/README.md

 | Bulding a Simple REST API                     | In process Lab work|

-## Tools
-[Provide tools and break them down into categories.
-Use ChatGPT to help create the link - Remove this afterwards]]

 ### Connect with me
 <div>
     <a href="https://replit.com/@situjani1932"><img src="https://img.shields.io/badge/-Replit-0072b1?&style=for-the-badge&logo=Replit&logoColor=white" /></a>